Scythe-Client/website/README.md

 # Scythe Client Website

-> ⚠️ **CLOSED SOURCE** - This repository is private to the Scythe Client Team.
-Do not share externally.

 Full-stack Next.js website and API backend for Scythe Client, a high-performance Minecraft client.

 **Stack:** Next.js 16 • React 19 • TypeScript • MongoDB • Clerk Auth • Tailwind CSS